milaboratory/docs/docs/mixcr/reference/mixcr-findAlleles.md

     [-O <String=String>]...
     input_file.clns [input_file2.clns ...]...
 ```
 The command returns a highly-compressed, memory- and CPU-efficient binary `.clns` (clones) file that holds exhaustive information about clonotypes.
 Clonotype tables can be further extracted in tabular form using [`exportClones`](./mixcr-export.md#clonotype-tables) or in human-readable form using [`exportClonesPretty`](./mixcr-exportPretty.md#clonotypes).
-Additionally, MiXCR produces a comprehensive [report](./report-findAlleles.md) which provides a detailed summary of each stage of assembly pipeline.
+Additionally, MiXCR produces a comprehensive [report](./report-findAlleles.md) which provides a detailed summary of allele search.

 Basic command line options are: